 Several companies have been granted leniency.
 The AFCA has requested that STRABAG and Swietelsky's fines be reduced under the Leniency Programme.
 An application was filed with the Cartel Court in February 2023 for a finding of an infringement of cartel law to be reached against the first party granted leniency, Kostmann GesmbH.
-Kostmann submitted a leniency application as early as the spring of 2017 and subsequently company has been granted complete immunity from fines.
+Kostmann submitted a leniency application as early as the spring of 2017 and subsequently cooperated continuously and comprehensively with the AFCA, as a result of which the company has been granted complete immunity from fines.